 The P.E. curriculum includes gymnastics, dance, games and swimming.
-The school has been involved in Top Play and Top Sports.
+The school uses Get set for PE.
 A variety of traditional team sports are encouraged.
 The school has very successful netball and football teams.
 All Junior children also go swimming.
 All Junior children are involved in field sports during the summer term.
 We share a playing field with two other local schools.